-Registration for the fall and spring semesters is accomplished at two times.
-In the preceding fall or spring semester, a preregistration period is held for currently enrolled students to register for the next semester.

-During the week before classes begin for a particular semester, there is a delayed registration period for all those students who have not already registered.
-Summer school registration is the day before classes begin each summer term and the 10-week semester.
-Further information concerning registration may be obtained from the academic calendar published in this catalog or from the Office of Admissions and Records.
-Schedules of classes are available at the Office of Admissions and Records shortly before registration periods.
+Registration for the fall and spring semesters is accomplished at several times.
+In the preceding fall and spring semester (during November and April), a preregistration period is held for currently enrolled and readmitted students to register for the next semester.
+There are periods of announced open registration for students who were unable to preregister during the scheduled preregistration period.
+New Student Conferences serve as an opportunity for new undergraduate students to register.
+During the week before classes begin for a particular semester, there is a delayed registration period for students who have not already registered.
+Further information concerning registration may be obtained from the academic calendar published in this catalog or from the Office of Admissions.
+The Class Schedule is available at the Office of Admissions shortly before registration periods.